dwinsontohang/corporate_network_security_design/README.md

 The physical infrastructure is structured around a two-tier hierarchical model comprising the Distribution and Access layers, ensuring modularity, scalability, and redundancy for seamless network performance and future expansion.

-a.
-Distribution Layer
+1. Distribution Layer
 At the core of the network, the Distribution Layer serves as the aggregation point for inter-VLAN communication and traffic routing.
 The implementation utilises Cisco Catalyst 2960 Switches, known for their high reliability, cost-effectiveness, and efficient Layer 2 switching.

-b.
-Access Layer
+2. Access Layer
 The Access Layer is designed to provide connectivity for end-user devices, ensuring efficient and reliable access to network resources.
 Each floor is equipped with Cisco Catalyst 2960 Switches, which serve as the primary connection point for:
 * End-user devices such as desktops and laptops
 * Wireless Access Points to provide seamless Wi-Fi coverage